sgothel/joal/README.txt

     -- add /usr/local/lib to you /etc/ld.so.conf and run ldconfig

 * OSX:
- Grab the OpenAL SDK from Creative Labs and install it.
+ Grab the OpenAL SDK from openal.org and install it.

 JOAL Build Instructions: